tier4/caret_doc/docs/visualization/communication/publish_subscription.md

 # Publish/Subscription Information

 CARET can visualize the publish/subscription frequency and period.
-This document describes sample visualization scripts for them.
+This section describes sample visualization scripts for them.
-Execute following commands before running commands in each section.
+Execute the following script code to load trace data and an architecture object before calling visualization API.

+This visualization will help you to check whether or not message is dropped during communication.

 ```python
 from caret_analyze.plot import Plot